kazemnejad/jekyll-course-website-template/lectures.md

 title: Lectures
 permalink: /lectures/
 ---
-You can download the lectures here.
-We will try to upload lectures prior to their corresponding classes.
+You can access the lecture slides here.